bruise-pub/bruise-pub.github.io/md-content/reading.md

 ### 2021

+- The Futurological Congress, Stanisław Lem
+- The Mushroom at the End of the World, Anna Lowenhaupt Tsing
 - The City & The City, China Miéville
 - Babel-17, Samuel R. Delany
 - Staying With The Trouble, Donna J. Haraway (rr)